Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Popularity of "Modern Siamese cat"

 In Europe, It was in Great Britain that the Siamese, and still today it is in this country where he is most successful.
 Still the most successful cat in the UK, ranking fourth in number of annual registrations in the British Governing Council of the Cat Fancy (GCCF), at around 1.500 a year.
-However, this figure triples that of the middle of the years 90, when the number of records exceeded 4.500 a year and was the second highest.
+But, this figure triples that of the middle of the years 90, when the number of records exceeded 4.500 a year and was the second highest.
 The decline was especially marked in the second half of the 1990s.
 2000, but continued throughout the next: early in the decade 2010 there was still more than 2.000 registrations per year.

 In France, there has also been a decrease in both absolute and relative terms, and in any case the breed has never reached similar popularity levels.
 Nails on 250 registrations per year in the Livre Officiel des Origines Félines (LOOF), the breed is located around the position 20.
 In the middle of the Decade of 2000, this figure was rather 350 births per year.

 In Switzerland, the Siamese has also lost part of its glory.
 After a peak of about 150 over the years 90, the number of annual registrations in the Fédération Féline Helvétique (FFH) steadily decreased, to the point that today it does not exceed 50 births per year.
-However, this places it around the tenth position in the statistics of the organization.
+But, this places it around the tenth position in the statistics of the organization.

 in Canada, it's even more discreet.
 In fact, the number of kittens registered each year with the Canadian Cat Association (CCA) places it around the position 25 of the ranking.